quumin/streamer.bot/Riddles/readme.md

 ## What if I Already Have a Chat Event, though?

-If you have an active Chat Event that you want to preserve, you can adapt `Riddles - Chat Event` or your own existing chat event by utilizing the `chatState` Global Variable.
+If you have an active Chat Event that you want to preserve, you can adapt `Riddles - Chat Event` or your own existing chat event by utilizing the `qminChatState` Global Variable.
  - `riddle_on` is the state to check for riddles.

 ### Example